Skip to content

 Connect an agent (MCP)

-Point Claude or any MCP client at the resolved cascade.
+Point Claude or any MCP client at the resolved cascade — from the Mac app, or by running the server from a source checkout.

 mcp-server.mjs is a dependency-free stdio MCP server.
 It resolves every read through the same cascade engine as the CLI — section/field merge, precedence, provenance, per-section conflicts — and exposes the result as MCP tools.